 A Meckel's diverticulum is a pouch on the wall of the lower part of the intestine that is present at birth (congenital).
-The diverticulum may contain tissue that is identical to tissue of the stomach or pancreas.
+The diverticulum may contain tissue that is the same as tissue of the stomach or pancreas.

 Causes, incidence, and risk factors

-A Meckel's diverticulum is tissue left over from structures in the unborn baby's digestive tract that were not fully reabsorbed before birth.
-Approximately 2% of the population has a Meckel's diverticulum, but only a few people develop symptoms.
+A Meckel's diverticulum is tissue left over from when the baby's digestive tract was forming before birth.
+A small number of people have a Meckel's diverticulum, but only a few develop symptoms.

-Symptoms often occur during the first few years of life, but may not start until adulthood.
+Symptoms often occur during the first few years of life, but they may not start until adulthood.

 Signs and tests

-Surgery to remove the diverticulum is recommended if bleeding develops.
-In these rare cases, the segment of small intestine that contains the diverticulum is surgically removed.
+You may need surgery to remove the diverticulum if bleeding develops.
+The segment of small intestine that contains the diverticulum is surgically removed.
 The ends of the intestine are sewn back together.

 You may need iron replacement to correct anemia.
 If you have a lot of bleeding, you may need a blood transfusion.